Mordween/mujoco/README.md

 ## Robot selection

-Give the `robot` variable the name of the selected robot in the `model/config.json` file
+Give the `robot` variable the name of the selected robot in the `model/parameters.py` (line 25) file

 `mycobot` for the **mycobot**  robot of Elephant Robotics